-Is that nervous feeling social anxiety disorder, or is it simply a case of being shy?November 19th, 2012 in Psychology & Psychiatry /
+Is that nervous feeling social anxiety disorder, or is it simply a case of being shy?November 19, 2012 in Medicine & Health / Psychology & Psychiatry

 Most people are faced with embarrassment or humiliation at some point in their lives.
 Maybe they get nervous before a big presentation to the bosses at work.
 Maybe they get a bit anxious thinking about approaching an attractive stranger at a party.
 But where is the line between normal shyness and social anxiety disorder?

 Rhode Island Hospital researcher Kristy L. Dalrymple, Ph.D., of the department of psychiatry, explores the variances between the two, and discusses the differing beliefs of over, and under-, diagnosis of social anxiety disorder (SAD) and its treatment options in a paper published in the Expert Review of Neurotherapeutics.

 "There are many differing opinions about social anxiety disorder and the best treatment," Dalrymple said.
 "Should it be treated with medication, behavioral therapy, or both?
 The significant increase in the prescription of antidepressant medications (which often are used to treat SAD) over the past several years – an increase of 400 percent—should be considered when determining the best approach.
 Are we simply medicating, or are we helping patients to truly improve their quality of life?"